patchydev/patchydev.github.io/content/about/index.md

 # About

-<p>My name is Isabelle, but I mostly go by Isa.
+<p>My name is Eleanor, but I mostly go by El.
 I'm a trans girlthing who enjoys programming, CTF, speedcubing, reading, and playing chess.
 I'm also an avid Linux user, I use Neovim, NixOS, and SwayWM.</p>

 <p>If you want, you can check out my <a href="https://en.pronouns.page/@patchydev">pronouns.page</a></p>